Ne-ratio/Ne_ratio/readme.md

 ```bash
 git clone --recurse-submodules https://github.com/Ne-ratio/Ne_ratio.git
 ```
-***if can not download in anonymous.4open.science, please use "Download Repository" button**
+***if can not download when the web be anonymized, please use "Download Repository" button in https://anonymous.4open.science/r/Ne_ratio-A425/readme.md**

 **download simonhmartin's repository, please use the code below:**
 ```